Lijst

 Scabies consulting hour for students

-You can make an appointment with the Municipal Health Service if the following applies to you:
+You can make an appointment with the Public Health Service if the following applies to you:

-• you live in the Municipal Health Service area Amsterdam-Amstelland, and
+- you live in the Public Health Service area Amsterdam-Amstelland, and

-• you currently have new spots or the itchiness is becoming worse again, four or more weeks after your last treatment
+- you currently have new spots or the itchiness is becoming worse again, 4 or more weeks after your last treatment

 Call us: 020 555 5337